ShizukaDonaghue/happy-beans/TESTING.md

   <img src="docs/images/validation/settings.png">

-Note: `# noqa` was added to Django generated codes under "AUTH_PASSWORD_VALIDATORS" and also to Cloudinary storage under "STATICFILES_STORAGE" to ignore "line too long" errors.
+Note: `# noqa` was added to Django generated codes under "AUTH_PASSWORD_VALIDATORS" and also to Cloudinary storage under "STATICFILES_STORAGE" to ignore "line too long" errors as these could not be shortened without breaking the codes.

 </details>